SteveBenz/ProgressiveColonizationSystem/README.md

    2.  (fixed) Once you transfer something, you can't switch to a different transfer target
    3. Cupcake not available in map mode?
    4. Cupcake disabled for ships carrying tiered stuff
+   5. Fertilizer really is too expensive
+   6.  (fixed) Hydroponics works at the launchpad
+   7. Bad warning - Bug7 craft type complains that all parts should be set to Tier2
 2. Rounding things out
    1. Write PDF help and or create a github wiki
    2. Make a K&K drill (Reuse "K&K Metal Ore Drill")
    3. Make a "K&K Storage [KIS]" that works with B9
-   4. De-fugly the part tweakable displays
+   4.  (fixed) De-fugly the part tweakable displays
    5. Automate release preparation
    6. Create or hijack a part for storing Snacks - just snacks
    7. Rearrange the parts VAB tabs so there's not a pile of random in "Life Support"